 Country of Production and Submission Categories

-Canadian Submissions: All films produced in Canada or directed by Canadian filmmakers
+Canadian Submissions: All films produced in Canada or directed by Indigenous or racially diverse Canadian filmmakers

-International Submissions: All films produced outside of Canada and directed by non-Canadians
+International Submissions: All films produced outside of Canada and directed by Indigenous or racially diverse non-Canadians

 Selection & Notification Process

-Applicants will be notified of programming decisions via email by August 21st, 2018.
+Accepted applicants will be notified of programming decisions by email before August 21st, 2019.
+If applicants do not hear by that date, then they have not been selected for the festival.
 Final programming, categorization and slotting of films will be determined by the Reelworld programming team.
 Their decision is final.
 Successful applicants will receive this information in their official invitation.

 Accepted exhibition formats*